SuperTapood/Cudheart/roadmap.md

 - [ ] simplify the way functions are used
 - [ ] refactor code according to the linter
 - [ ] fix exceptions not throwing correctly
+- [ ] add overrides that do not require creating shape object
 - [ ] calling emptyLike on a stringtype is 100% gonna be a problem lmao (maybe call T() and add default constructor)
 - [ ] integrate std functions for optimization
 - [ ] allow functions to accept ndarray and take it from there